Faizan-313/The-Book-Vault/README.md

 # The Book Vault 📚

-"The Book Vault" is a web application where user can store and manage their personal book collections.
-User can add books, rate them, and write descriptions, with all data stored in a PostgreSQL database.
-This project uses Node.js and Express for backend API functionalities and connects to a PostgreSQL database.
+"The Book Vault" is a web application that allows users to store, manage, and review their personal book collections.
+With user authentication and registration, each user can securely add books, rate them, write descriptions, and manage their collection.
+All user data, including books and ratings, are stored in a PostgreSQL database.
+The project uses Node.js and Express to handle backend API functionalities, providing a personalized and secure experience for every user."

+This version emphasizes the user login/registration feature, highlighting its impact on personalization and security.

 ## Features
 - Add books to your collection with title, author, rating, description and cover image of book.